semgrep/semgrep/README.md

 ### Example Usage

-Let's start with a simple example.
-We begin with a Python file, `test.py`.
-We want to retrieve an object by it's ID, and write:
+Here is a simple Python example, `test.py`.
+We want to retrieve an object by ID:

 ```python3
 def get_node(node_id, nodes):